HigherGround189/EGT309-Team-Harish-Kanna/README.md

 |`Subscription Status`| Boolean | Text ('yes';'no') & heavily imbalanced | Convert to binary (True if 'yes'; False if 'no') | Target variable; Require stratified sampling during model training & Appropriate type conversion |

 ## Section G - Model Choice Overview
+Models that we experiment with are influenced by whether they have the ability to offer greater weight to certain classes.
+This is deliberate as we needed to find a way to combat the class imbalance issue in the data.

+### Random Forest
+**How does it work?**
+Ensemble method that builds multiple decision trees on random subsets of the data and features, and then aggregates their predictions.

+**Why did we use it?**
+It allows us to **handle imbalanced datasets** by offering us the option to adjust class weights.

+### Adaboost
+**How does it work?**
+Ensemble method that builds multiple decision trees on random subsets of the data and features (called weak learners), and then aggregates their predictions.

+**Why did we use it?**
+Adaboost passively handles imbalance by increasing the weight of misclassified instances after each iteration, which is very likely to be the minority class in very skewed datasets. (like our dataset)

+### Catboost

+**How does it work?**
+A gradient boosting model that uses ordered boosting as well as regularization which makes it less prone from overfitting.

+**Why did we use it?**
+Catboost not only automatically calculates and balances penalties for the minority class, it also handles categorical features natively without One-Hot or Ordinal encoding.
+This was appealing as I had concerns that One-Hot encoding would result in high dimensionality and dilute the signal of the categorical variables, making it harder for decision trees to find patterns.

+### LightGBM

+**How does it work?**
+A gradient boosting framework that uses leaf-wise tree growth.
+Instead of growing a balanced tree, it greedily grows the single most promising branch to reduce loss.

+**Why did we use it?**
+As with the other models, LightGBM offered a way to handle imbalanced classes.
+Additionally, we wanted to see if there were any highly complex specific patterns that the dataset contains that the model would be able to leverage upon with it's lead-wise tree growth approach.
+If there was such patterns, we would observe a better result with this model over the others.

+### XGBoost

+**How does it work?**
+XGBoost differs from LightGBM by offering level-wise tree growth.
+What makes it unique is that it implements L2 regularization directly in the objective function to penalize complex models which makes it much better than other models to prevent overfitting.

+**Why did we use it?**
+We hypothesized that the 'yes' class for subcription not only had a small sample datasize, but also had many outliers.
+This conclusion was reached because SMOTE performed very poorly.
+We were hoping that XGBoost's ability to mathematically penalize complexity (via reg_alpha and reg_lambda) would make it more robust to the noise and outliers.
+Additionally, it also offered a way to handle imbalanced datasets.

+### Models chosen in the end
+Looking at the goal of the project, we have to “identify which clients are most likely to respond positively” and “optimize the company’s marketing strategies”.
+This meant that we had to **maximize the identification of actual subscribers** and therefore should optimize for recall.
+This is because optimizing for recall ensures the bank captures the maximum possible market share, rather than leaving potential customers behind.
+To do this, we chose to optimize recall as an evaluation metric.

+However, since the dataset is highly imbalanced, we cannot get the model to achieve a high recall just based off training.
+To fix this issue, we improved the model's recall by adjusting the model's decision threshold to make sure that the model achieves minimally a recall of 80%.
+However, this also means trading recall for precision as precision becomes lower.

+In the end, we chose **LightGBM**, **CatBoost** and **AdaBoost**.

+We realised that it was extremely difficult to optimize our models any further as all of them score roughly the same in almost all metrics with marginal difference.
+This is attributed to the terrible dataset.
+However, taking into account that we are building a machine learning pipeline, where new data can be ingested, we decided to keep **LightGBM**, **CatBoost** and **AdaBoost** as they are the most robust options in the scenario that the dataset changes.

 ## Section H - Model Evaluation